klm127/klm127.github.io/_posts/2021-01-24-Free-Code-Camp-React-Snippets.md

 So out of all this code, the most satisfying for me was the very short include I wrote, `snippet-in-page.html`, described [here](#snippet-in-page-html).
 I'll definitely be re-using that to take full advantage of the Jekyll / Liquid setup and plug all sorts of little utilities around my page.
 Next up is likely going to be a "top" button, that takes you back to the start of whatever page you're on.

-I'm getting a _lot_ out of FreeCodeCamp.
+I'm getting a lot out of FreeCodeCamp.
 I'm going to keep going with it.
 Next up is the **Data Visualization Certification** which looks to be focused on [D3](https://d3js.org/).
-That's a lot more exciting to me than any of these front end libraries.
+That's more exciting to me than React.

-Plus, FreeCodeCamp.org offers certifications that show up on your linkedin!
+Plus, FreeCodeCamp.org offers certifications that show up on your linkedin.

 ![FreeCodeCamp.org certification as it appears on LinkedIn]({{site.url}}/assets/images/fcc-front-end-certification.png "FreeCodeCamp certification on LinkedIn")

-That'll look nice with a Bachelor's Degree beside it!
-I'm looking forward to making a hefty donation to FCC, as soon as I'm employed.
+That'll look nice with a Bachelor's Degree beside it.
+Maybe I'll make a hefty donation to FCC, as soon as I'm employed.

-If you made it this far, I hope you enjoyed reading!